About Us

 How It All Started

-It is in this tradition that New-York Historical has moved forward, offering on-site and online visitors a vast collection of art, objects, artifacts, and documents, as well as ongoing collecting programs that demonstrate a broad grasp of history’s enduring importance and its central role in explaining our present day.
+It is in this tradition that The New York Historical has moved forward, offering on-site and online visitors a vast collection of art, objects, artifacts, and documents, as well as ongoing collecting programs that demonstrate a broad grasp of history’s enduring importance and its central role in explaining our present day.

 How It All Started

-It is in this tradition that New-York Historical has moved forward, offering on-site and online visitors a vast collection of art, objects, artifacts, and documents, as well as ongoing collecting programs that demonstrate a broad grasp of history’s enduring importance and its central role in explaining our present day.
+It is in this tradition that The New York Historical has moved forward, offering on-site and online visitors a vast collection of art, objects, artifacts, and documents, as well as ongoing collecting programs that demonstrate a broad grasp of history’s enduring importance and its central role in explaining our present day.

 New Wing

-The New-York Historical Society announced a major expansion of our longtime headquarters at 170 Central Park West.
+The New York Historical announced a major expansion of our longtime headquarters at 170 Central Park West.

 President & CEO